 The Application for Wittenberg Grant and Endowed Scholarship Programs represents the next stage on your path to Wittenberg.
 The education that you receive will introduce you to countless new experiences and opportunities.

 What is a Federal Direct Student loan?
 The Direct Student loan is a low-interest loan designed to provide students with additional funds to assist in paying for education costs not covered by other sources of financial aid.
-The interest rates for loans taken out for the 2011-2012 academic year are 3.4% for subsidized loans and 6.8% for unsubsidized loans.
-The interest rate for subsidized loans in the 2012-2013 year is 6.8%.
+The interest rates for loans taken out for the 2013-2014 academic year are 3.86% for both subsidized loans and unsubsidized loans.
+The federal government also charges an origination fee of 1.072%.
+The interest rate on these loans for the 2013-2014 academic year will be set this summer.

 What is a Federal Direct PLUS Loan?
-The Direct PLUS Loan is a federally sponsored education loan that offers a low, fixed interest rate of 7.9%.
+The Direct PLUS Loan is a federally sponsored education loan that offers a low, fixed interest rate of 6.41% with an origination fee of 4.288%.
 The standard repayment period is ten years, but there is no penalty for early payoff.